-It’s my pleasure to introduce you to some of my works for organ.
+It’s my pleasure to introduce you to a selection of pieces from my portfolio for organ solo which includes choral preludes, the complex fantasies, a variety of solo works, and the triptychs.
 My compositional approach has been described in this way:

 “A musical architecture where musical shapes are juxtaposed to effect shifting perspectives and dialog between repeated subject matter…”